vickanS/Victoria-Sten-Asenius-Individuell-examination-Backend-med-Node.js-backend-project-grupp-6/README.md

 method: DELETE
 Description: This endpoint allows a user to remove an item from their cart by specifying the item's ID in the URL.

+Security
+All endpoints that require authentication use JWT (JSON Web Token) to secure the API

+.
+Send the JWT token in the Authorization header with each request that requires authentication.

 ### Contributors: